 Kansas City Chiefs quarterback Patrick Mahomes is here to stay.
-If you’ve never watched this wizard operate head coach Andy Reid’s high-powered offense at Arrowhead Stadium, you’ll be seeing him on the NFL’s biggest stage when his team meets Jimmy Garoppolo and the San Francisco 49ers in Super Bowl LIV.
+If you hadn’t watched this wizard operate head coach Andy Reid’s high-powered offense at Arrowhead Stadium, you saw him on the NFL’s biggest stage when his team defeated Jimmy Garoppolo and the San Francisco 49ers to win Super Bowl LIV.

 Mahomes does it all.
 The 2018 NFL MVP sets records and reaches marks no QB in league history has before.
 He can channel his inner Uncle Rico to throw a football nearly 100 yards, make left-handed passes look easy for a natural righty, and is the biggest Ketchup lover you may ever see.
 There is a lot this 24-year-old superstar has yet to do, but he’s already made a massive impact in his community.

 His 15 And The Mahomies Foundation supports Kansas City-area charities to improve the lives of children.
-Mahomes could become the first $200-million quarterback in National Football League history, but the Tyler, Texas native is certainly humble enough to give back in his community.
+Mahomes became the first $400-million quarterback in National Football League history, but the Tyler, Texas native is certainly humble enough to give back in his community.
 That includes helping put the finishing touches on transitional housing for U.S. Army veterans and give back to the men and women who serve our country.

 Alongside The Veterans Community Project, which builds specialized housing for former military personnel as part of the Tiny Houses for Homeless Veterans initiative, Mahomes was seen on one of his days off during the 2018 season painting these homes in the Kansas City area.